-Any incident resulting in personal injury or needing medical review must contact John Beam at (704) 962-0252 or john.beam@willis.com immediately.
+Any incident resulting in personal injury or needing medical review must be reported immediately to John Beam at (704) 962-0252 or john.beam@willis.com.
 The driver (or owner) of a vehicle participating in a RallyCross which is involved in an incident resulting in personal injury or property damage of any kind, must report the incident by submitting a completed SCCA Incident Report Form to the Event Safety Steward or designated representative.
-This form must be submitted prior to the end of the event or as soon as practical thereafter (see also Article 7 for penalties).
-The Event Safety Steward or a designated representative is charged with the submission of the completed SCCA Incident Report and/or green card and should file the report within ten days of the incident with the SCCA Risk Management Department.
+This form must be submitted prior to the end of the event or as soon as practical thereafter.
+(See also Article 5 for penalties.)
+The Event Safety Steward or a designated representative is charged with the submission of the completed SCCA Incident Report Form to incident@scca.com and kkclaims@KandKinsurance.com within ten (10) days of the incident in accordance with the instructions at the bottom of the Incident Report Form.